-The Communications & Logistics Bureau is responsible for the Communications Center, which answers 911 calls, and for ensuring the Department has the equipment it needs through the Quartermaster Section; this Bureau also manages the Records Section, Court Liaison, and False Alarm Reduction Unit.
-The Bureau's employees regularly interact with the community, as dispatchers, 911 operators, and records clerks providing reports and other information to the public.
+The Communications & Logistics Bureau is responsible for the Communications Center, which answers 911 calls.
+This Bureau is also responsible for ensuring the Department has the equipment it needs through the Quartermaster Section; this Bureau also manages the Records Section, Court Liaison, and False Alarm Reduction Unit.
+The Bureau's employees regularly interact with the community as dispatchers, 911 operators, and records clerks providing reports and other information to the public.